ragvendra3898/Retrieve_country_data/README.md

 # Step5
 To activating the project_env and running the main.py file just write the following command in terminal
 start_api.bat
-In my case I had named my environment assignment_env so just changed the name in start_api.bat but you do not need to change this as you are following my steps.
+In my case I had named my environment "assignment_env" so just changed the name in start_api.bat but you do not need to change this as you are following my steps.
 ![src0](https://github.com/ragvendra3898/Retrieve_country_data/assets/62380006/fe242ffb-14c5-4f11-8c13-a4af5929e00f)